Malekabo123/mini-mines.github.io/README.md

-Tic Tac Toe game in which I practiced Javascript and jQuery
+Mines game in which I practiced Javascript and jQuery